Why Vigo

 Config publish validates, syncs, and reloads.
 If the new config fails validation, the server keeps the previous working config.
 No downtime, no partial state.

-SSH terminals, RDP desktops, and live session shadowing from the web UI.
+SSH terminals, RDP desktops, and live session shadowing from the web UI — or vigocli scrier ssh from your terminal over the same tunnel.
 No VPN, no bastion, no port forwarding.
 Tunnels through the agent's existing mTLS connection.
 Ephemeral keys per session.
 Shadow/assist mode lets help desk see and control a user's live desktop with consent.

 Observe mode for safe migration